 Control Hazard: Do not operate the boat while you are under the influence of alcohol or drugs or if feeling ill.

-A CAUTION
+Federal laws prohibit operating a boat under the influence of alcohol or drugs.
+These laws are vigorously enforced.

-The safety messages that follow have CAUTION level hazards.
+A CAUTION The safety messages that follow have CAUTION level hazards.
 These safety messages describe hazardous situations that, if not avoided, could result in minor or moderate injury.